 - Fractures.
-The force of an impact can easily cause delicate bones in the wrist and joints to crack, while crushing forces can snap bones in the hips, legs, arms, and back.
+The force of an impact can easily cause delicate bones in the wrist and joints to crack while crushing forces can snap bones in the hips, legs, arms, and back.
 The most common car wreck fracture centers around the pelvic region (hips).

 - Burns.
 Gasoline leaks and compromised engines can easily cause an ignition, setting the vehicle on fire and rapidly heating surrounding metal.
-If the fire itself doesn’t cause skin to burn, the hot metal can scorch skin, leaving excruciating and permanent scars.
+If the fire itself doesn’t cause the skin to burn, the hot metal can scorch skin, leaving excruciating and permanent scars.
 Smoke inhalation is another significant risk, with many vehicle components producing toxic smoke when burned.

 - Head injuries.
 Severe impacts can cause extreme trauma to the head.
 Depending on the severity of the injury, brain damage such as hemorrhaging, blood clots, and dangerous swelling could result.

 - Spinal cord damage.
 Spinal trauma usually occurs as a result of a rear-end collision as the force of the impact is directed at passengers’ backs.
-However, any type of wreck could potentially put severe strain on the spine and even crack the vertebrae or sever the chord altogether, leading to partial or complete paralysis.
+However, any type of wreck could potentially put a severe strain on the spine and even crack the vertebrae or sever the chord altogether, leading to partial or complete paralysis.

 Need more information on car accident injuries or how to pursue an accident claim?
 Feel free to call us at 210-880-9395 or come visit us at our San Antonio office today.
 We’re here t make sure that you get the help that you and your family deserve.